-Simulation and Interactive Media Lab
+Simulation and Interactive Media Lab: Interface Lab

 The SIM Lab is a space for research and experimentation with alternative display and interaction systems.
 Real-time rendering, games and mobile device applications, networked multiple user interaction, touchscreens, stereoscopic and head-mounted displays are examples of the technologies used in the lab.
 An emphasis is placed on reducing the learning curve of implementing these hardware and software combinations so that researchers can focus on ideas and creativity.
 The lab is a resource for exploration and exposure to alternative ways of thinking about presentation and interaction with computer graphics applications and creative works.